 - Medical Management

-The resource center is available to provide consultation to providers and county lead program coordinators for the ongoing follow-up of lead exposed children and pregnant women as well as:
+The resource center is available to provide consultation to health care providers for the ongoing follow-up of lead exposed children and pregnant women as well as:

-- Facilitate medical management including chelation in home communities with support and consultation
+- Facilitation of medical management including chelation in home communities with support and consultation

-- Monthly review of patients with elevated blood lead levels (<20 µg/dl) with participating county Health Departments
+- Review of patients with elevated blood lead levels with participating county health departments

-- Technical assistance to hospitals and medical facilities is available to establish procedures for treating lead poisoning.
+- Technical assistance to hospitals and medical facilities to establish procedures for treating lead poisoning

 Health care providers and families need to know that children remain at risk for lead exposure.
 The resource center provides educational outreach to professional and community organizations and would be happy to come talk to your staff regarding lead poisoning or offer additional information on a related topic of interest.